neptune-ai/neptune-contrib/docs/index.rst

+neptune-contrib:
-neptune-contrib: open-source contributions to Neptune.ml
+open-source contributions to Neptune.ml
 ===========================================

-This library is a collection of helpers and extensions that make working with `neptune.ml` more effective and better.
+This library is a collection of helpers and extensions that make working with `Neptune website`_ more effective and better.
 It is build on top of neptune-cli and neptune-lib and gives you option to do things like:
  * interactive visualizations of experiment runs or hyperparameters
  * running hyper parameter sweeps in scikit-optimize, hyperopt or any other tool you like